School Based Prevention Programs: Implementation strategies

 Properly implemented programs are likelier to have good outcomes, which may incentivize policymakers to allocate more funding to these initiatives.
 Including explicit cost-benefit analysis should be considered when designing programs.
 Having more structure in the program and implementation process - from training to materials to supervision - may also be beneficial and lead to sustainment.

+Furthermore, building strong community partnerships can enhance the sustainability and effectiveness of these programs.
+Collaboration with local organizations, mental health professionals, and parents can ensure that the programs are culturally relevant, address specific local needs, and are integrated into the broader school and community context.
+By fostering a network of support, schools can create a more robust infrastructure for long-term success.